Upton Bell: Sports announcer

-Starting in 1976, Bell began a long media career by making guest appearances on programs such as John Sterling’s show on WMCA in New York.
+Starting in 1976, Bell began a long media career by making guest appearances on programs such as John Sterling's show on WMCA in New York.
 In 1977, Bell was the host of the Pats Post Game Show on WBZ.
-In 1978, he became co-host of WBZ’s Calling All Sports with newcomer Bob Lobel.
+In 1978, he became co-host of WBZ's Calling All Sports with newcomer Bob Lobel.
 Other shows hosted by Bell included Sports Nightly (1979–1980), Sports Line on WEEI (1980–1984), Sports Beat on WSBK-TV (1989–1996) with Joe Fitzgerald, Bob Ryan and Bob Lobel, and Upton Commentary with columnist Will McDonough of The Boston Globe on WNEV Channel 7 (1984–1988) and New England Sports Final (1989–2007).
 He was also a guest commentator on NECN and Sports Final on WBZ-TV.
 During the 1989 and 1990 NFL seasons, Bell served as an interviewer for WBZ-TV during their Patriots pre-game show and newscasts.

-Bell’s first color commentary experience came at WSMW where he called college football with Bob Fouracre from 1978 to 1982.
+Bell's first color commentary experience came at WSMW where he called college football with Bob Fouracre from 1978 to 1982.
 In 1983, Bell served as the color commentator for the Boston Breakers professional football team on WNEV and ESPN and was the studio host for Sports Channel New England.
 He was the color commentator for the Boston College Eagles football radio broadcasts with play-by-play announcers Dan Davis in 1985 and Bob Lobel in 1986.
-Bell was also a fill in-color commentator for Sports Channel New England’s Boston Celtics games as well as host of their nightly talk show.
+Bell was also a fill in-color commentator for Sports Channel New England's Boston Celtics games as well as host of their nightly talk show.

 Nationally, Bell worked on Ivy League football games on PBS alongside play-by-play announcer Dick Galiette and sideline reporter Sean McDonough in 1984.
-Bell also was co-host of the first national television show on the NFL Draft on PBS in 1977.
+Bell also was co-host of the first national television show on the NFL draft on PBS in 1977.
+He was also involved in ESPN's first year covering the NFL draft.